beetrootpaul/dart-07/README.md

 ## Gameplay

-Your task is to pilot Dart-07 unit on a secret missions on **Emerald Islands**.
+Your task is to pilot Dart-07 unit on a secret mission on **Emerald Islands**.

 Destroy enemies along the way to increase your score, grab power-ups left by them and survive a boss fight in order to complete a mission.